pip-services/pip-services-docs/content/en/python/mongodb/persistence/mongodb_persistence.md

 ### Description

-The MongoDbPersistence class allows you to create persistence components that store data in MongoDB databases using the official MongoDB driver.
+The MongoDbPersistence class allows you to create persistence components that store data in MongoDBs using the official MongoDB driver.

 Important points